austindowney/NSF-bibtex-format-with-URL-management/README.md

 # NSF BibTeX format with URL management
-Austin's custom BibTeX format for NSF proposals.
+Austin Downey's BibTeX format for NSF proposals.
 This is an extended version of the IEEE.bst citation style.

 <\usepackage[hidelinks]{hyperref}> must be used for the make links hyperlinks